modelbashir-create/NeuroMetrica/README.md

 - provide labeled imaging data and case data for researchers

 Update: I decided on my UI work flow.
 Sketch UI on my Ipad after researching designs and other software, Figma for a quick mockup go back to swift Ui to dial things in before wiring.
+UI docs will be coming and I will add license information at V2 stage.

+Update 2: Calibration per device will be a big challlenge and I dont have the expertise or resources to do that.
+Eventually I will write a calibration alogrithem that works with calorimeters.
+Big limitation is I wont have control over the entire screen because of IOS controls.
+I can not even control within the app space except for the viewing window.

 ## V1 – Core Viewer (DICOM + NIfTI).  ---- End 2025